remexre/particleulary-good-campfire/docs/README.md

 * Explicitly discuss the connection between your topic and topics from the course
 * For one of the aspects of your demo, discuss what the related state-of-the-art techniques are and discuss how the methods used by your code or tools related to the state-of-the-art.

+## Our work and the state of the art

+A common state-of-the-art approach for animating fire and/or smoke appears to be the use of fluid dynamics (i.e., the Navier-Stokes Equations) for simulating flow.
+In contrast, we chose to use a particle system, in part because it seemed much simpler to implement and did not require us to have such a firm grasp of fluid dynamics.
+Additionally, we thought it might be interesting to see how convincing we could make our particle system when compared with more realistic simulations using Navier-Stokes.

+In practice, it seems that particle systems are a little more common for simulating fire and smoke.
+However, it is also common for existing libraries for game development to use billboarding techniques to avoid the cost of rendering 3D simulations.
+This is true of approaches that use a particle system and of approaches that use fluid dynamics for simulating fire and smoke.
+In this sense, we differ from both state-of-the-art and practical implementations: we do not use billboarding techniques as is often done in practice, and we also chose to use a particle system unlike the state-of-the-art techniques that use fluid dynamics.

 ## Code